nahidsultan23/ababaTech/README.md

 4. The app will start on 3000 port by default.
 5. To see the app, go to the url http://localhost:3000
 6. Log in to the website by using the email and password inserted by the "dummy" module from the "Postman".
+7. Some of the items in the sidebar have been added just for design purpose.
+They are not functional in this project.
+Clicking on them will redirect the user to "Page not found" page.